polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/learn-substrate/off-chain-features.md

 still has several flaws with respect to security, scalability, and infrastructure efficiency.

+To make the off-chain data integration secure and more efficient, Substrate provides off-chain
+features:

-To make the off-chain data integration secure and more efficient, Substrate provides off-chain workers.
-The off-chain worker (OCW) subsystem allows execution of long-running and possibly non- deterministic tasks (e.g. web requests, encryption/decryption and signing of data, random number generation, CPU-intensive computations, enumeration/aggregation of on-chain data, etc.) that could otherwise require longer than the block execution time.
+- **Off-Chain Worker (OCW)** subsystem allows execution of long-running and possibly non- deterministic tasks (e.g. web requests, encryption/decryption and signing of data, random number generation, CPU-intensive computations, enumeration/aggregation of on-chain data, etc.) that could otherwise require longer than the block execution time.

+- **Off-Chain Storage** offers storage that is local to a Substrate node that can be accessed both by on-chain logic and off-chain worker.
+This is great for different worker threads to communicate to each others and for storing user- / node-specific data that does  not require consensus over the whole network.

+- **Off-Chain Indexing** allows the runtime, if opted-in, to write directly to the off-chain storage independently from OCWs.
+This serves as a local/temporary storage for on-chain logic and complement to its on-chain state.

-Off-chain workers have their own Wasm execution environment outside of the Substrate runtime.
-This separation of concerns is to make sure that the block production is not impacted by the long-running tasks.
-However, as the off-chain workers are declared in the same code as the runtime, they can easily access on-chain state for their computations.
+Off-chain features run in their own Wasm execution environment outside of the Substrate runtime.
+This separation of concerns makes sure that block production is not impacted by long-running off-chain tasks.
+However, as the off-chain features are declared in the same code as the runtime, they can easily access on-chain state for their computations.

 ![Off-chain Workers](assets/off-chain-workers-v2.png)

-## APIs
+## Off-Chain Workers

 Off-chain workers have access to extended APIs for communicating with the external world: